Skip to main content

 Response Handling

-When an order is affected by STP rules, the order response will include the stp field indicating the mode that was applied.
+When an order is affected by STP rules, the order response includes the stp field indicating the applied mode.
 The order status will reflect the outcome based on the STP mode:

 • Orders canceled due to STP will have a “CANCELED” status